Grace Morley: Memorials

 Research fellowships in her honor are awarded by ICOM India Trust each year.
 The San Francisco Museum of Modern Art has established the Grace McCann Morley Legacy Society for donors who provide for the museum in their estate plans.

-In India, the National Museum Institute holds an annual Dr Grace Morley Memorial Seminar.
+In India, the National Museum Institute of the History of Art, Conservation and Museology holds an annual Dr. Grace Morley Memorial Seminar.

-Artist Andrea Geyer produced an exhibition and performance devoted to Morley's legacy at SFMOMA in 2017.
+Visual artist Andrea Geyer produced an exhibition and performance devoted to Morley's legacy at SFMOMA in 2017.

-Berit Potter, assistant professor of art history/museum and gallery practices at Humboldt State University, is writing a book about Morley’s impact on the development of modern art in California and role as an early advocate for global perspectives in the study of contemporary art called Grace McCann Morley and the Origins of Global Contemporary Art.
+Berit Potter, assistant professor of art history/museum and gallery practices at California State Polytechnic University, Humboldt, wrote a book about Morley's impact on the development of modern art in California and role as an early advocate for global perspectives in the study of contemporary art called, Widely Curious: Grace McCann Morley and the Origins of Global Contemporary Art.